Tennessee vs Kentucky Prediction — AI Finds CAN'T MISS CFB Lines & Props (Oct 25)

 Remi Robot Icon

-Remi, our AI sports wizard, has been pouring over exorbitant amounts of data from every simulation between the Volunteers and Wildcats and using recursive machine learning and impressive AI to examine the data to a single cover probability.
+Remi, our AI sports wizard, has been pouring over tons of data from every simulation between the Volunteers and Wildcats and using recursive machine learning and cutting-edge AI to analyze the data to a single cover probability.

-Interestingly enough, the data has been most focused on the growing weight knucklehead sportsbettors often put on player performance factors between a Volunteers team going up against a possibly tired Wildcats team.
-Trends look to say the true game analytics appear to reflect a moderate lean against one Vegas line in particular.
+Remi has been most fixated on the unproportionally assigned factor knucklehead sportsbettors often put on Kentucky’s strength factors between a Volunteers team going up against a possibly tired Wildcats team.
+It appears the true game analytics appear to reflect a strong lean against one Vegas line specifically.

 Unlock this in-depth AI prediction and all of our CFB AI picks for FREE now.